jpdotdev/adventshare-frontend/README.md

 Technologies used in the project:

-*   Frontend: React & Tailwind
+*   Frontend: React & Tailwind - Designed by Jezreal Hope Magat
 *   Backend: FastAPI (Python) PostgreSQL +SQLAlechemy